maximusdrex/EvictionScraper/readme.rst

 --------------

 If pip is installed, run pip install dist/evscraper-0.1.1-py3-none-any.whl.
 Then, the command ``evs`` will be installed.
 Run ``evs`` with no arguments to continue the scraper from the last case it scraped.
-Run with a case id after the command ``evs case_id`` to start searching at the specified id.
+Run with a case id after the command "``evs case_id``" to start searching at the specified id.

-To build any changes, run python -m build (if build in installed), and then reinstall the .whl file.
+To build any changes, run python -m build (if build is installed), and then reinstall the .whl file.

 To run without installing, simply run ``evs.py``.